What Is the Life Expectancy for Mesothelioma?

 - Sex: Women with mesothelioma are consistently shown to live longer on average than their male counterparts.
 This may be because men tend to have heavier asbestos exposure or because women tend to develop the disease at a younger age.
 Some studies also indicated that estrogen may play a role.

-These facilities employ highly experienced doctors who can perform mesothelioma treatment options not available at all cancer centers.
+These facilities employ highly experienced doctors who can recommend mesothelioma treatments not available at all cancer centers.

 Most mesothelioma specialists agree that combining more than one treatment (known as multimodal therapy) is the most effective way to increase survival time.
 In fact, the best chemotherapy results are currently achieved when paired with surgery, according to the American Cancer Society (ACS).